-Depression is a feeling of persistent sadness.
-It can be short-lived, i.e., lasting just a few days, or continue for months or years.
-It can occur as a response to a setback or failure, i.e., romantic breakup or loss of job, or it can permeate your mind and body for no discernible reason.
+There are many types and levels of depression.
+It can be short-lived, lasting just a few days, or continue for months or years.
+It can occur as a response to a setback or failure, such as a romantic breakup or loss of a job, or it can permeate your mind and body for no discernible reason, significantly interfering with your day-to-day life.
 The latter is known as “clinical depression” or “major depressive disorder.”

 Symptoms of depression can include:

 - Persistent feelings of sadness or anxiousness

 - Loss of interest in activities that once brought pleasure

 - Sleep disturbances, i.e., insomnia, oversleeping or interrupted sleep

 - Difficulty focusing on tasks or making decisions

 - Thoughts of suicide or suicidal attempts

 Below are the most common types of depression.

 - Major depression: This type is all-consuming and crippling, causing severe behavioral/mood changes and loss of interest in activities.
 It can lead to suicidal thoughts or attempts.